 SDI (short for Serial Digital Interface) and HD-SDI are broadcast standards for sending digital video signals long distances.
 SDI and HD-SDI requires additional hardware to bring the signal out of your computer (typically the Blackmagic UltraStudio Mini Monitor) as well as hardware on the receiving end that can interpret the signal.

-Note that PVP makes no distinction between SDI and HD-SDI; therefore in this user manual we will use the term “SDI” to refer to both.
+Note that PVP makes no distinction between SDI and HD-SDI; therefore in this article, we will use the term “SDI” to refer to both.

-Setup of an SDI output requires hardware to convert the signal to SDI (see a full list of supported hardware here) as well as the drivers associated with your device (click here for Blackmagic’s support page).
+Setup of an SDI output requires hardware to convert the signal to SDI (see a full list of supported hardware) as well as the drivers associated with your device (click here for Blackmagic’s support page).

 NDI (short for Network Device Interface) is a protocol created by NewTek that allows media to be sent over the network to other software or hardware devices.
 NDI is a new technology and adoption is continuing to grow, so continue to check for new hardware and software that supports this exciting new technology.